LadyEngineerHere/Backup-Camera-Simulation/README.md

 # Conclusion:
 This project demonstrates a simple yet effective simulation of ADAS features by overlaying backup guidelines on an iPhone 12 Pro Max video.
 The implemented logic enhances driver awareness during reverse maneuvers, contributing to overall vehicle safety.

+# Additional Notes

+The prototype includes a pre-configured index.html file, providing a visual representation of the project.
+Simply open the HTML file in a web browser to view the prototype.
+Remember to verify and adjust file paths in the code to match your local machine's directory structure.